 However, British people tend to find humour in dark or bad situations.
 Sarcasm is common, as is the occasional joke at someone else’s expense – it’s important not to take these jokes to heart as they are only meant in jest.
 British people have also been known to enjoy ‘close to the knuckle’ humour that could be interpreted as very offensive elsewhere in the world.
 If you do feel hurt by a particular comment, remember to speak up – most people will apologise for causing you offence.

 This particular stereotype is 100% true!
-A good ‘brew’ (as it’s known here in Manchester) is a staple of any home or workplace and if you are invited to someone’s house, the chances are they will offer you a ‘cuppa’.
+If you are wondering what are British people like as far as their tea habits are concerned, well, A good ‘brew’ (as it’s known here in Manchester) is a staple of any home or workplace and if you are invited to someone’s house, the chances are they will offer you a ‘cuppa’.
 It’s a good idea to learn how to make the traditional British cup of tea as soon as possible; you’ll be surprised how much it’ll help!

 Britain’s tea-drinking habits may not be as widespread as you think, however.
 Many Brits prefer a cup of coffee and other teas, such as mint, green and redbush tea, are also popular.